Robert-Steve-Onyango/Landing-page/README.md

 4. Test your changes thoroughly.
 5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.

 ## Acknowledgements

 - Bootstrap for providing an excellent front-end framework.